cenviity/jj/docs/tutorial.md

 edited the description and when we edited the README.
 However, the parent commit stayed the same.
 Each change to the working-copy commit amends the previous version.
 So how do we tell Jujutsu that we are done amending the current change and want to start working on a new one?
-That is what `jj new` is for.
-That will create a new commit on top of your current working-copy commit.
+That is what `jj new` is for – it creates a new commit on top of your current working-copy commit.
 The new commit is for the working-copy changes.

 So, let's say we're now done with this change, so we create a new change: